Reflections on 2025

 Now I am saving more money, but my lifestyle did not change.
 I am still living in Berlin and happy about it, but with much less travelling and without learning a new language.

-I thought that by having more money I would still have a chance to go to Paris as much as I wanted and technically I can still learn French on my own, but I do not have that daily motivation and after all, it’s simply more interesting to go somewhere for a real reason than just for random leisure.
+I thought that by having more money I would still have a chance to go to Paris as much as I wanted and technically I can still learn French on my own, but I do not have that daily motivation and after all, I don’t really have a reason to go anymore.

-I have been thinking of going back to Qonto for a while and even spoke about it with a few ex-colleagues about it but the truth is, I cannot give up the money and I think that Nostalgia is playing a big role in here.
+I have been thinking of what it would have been if I had stayed at Qonto and even spoke about it with a few ex-colleagues, but the truth is, it is hard to give up the money and I think that Nostalgia is playing a big role in here.

 Engineering Challenges